 - Greg Tarpinian, senior managing director at EnTrustPermal and a veteran labor economist and advocate for unions and defined-benefit pensions.
 He was introduced by Gregg Hymowitz,chairman and chief executive officer of EnTrustPermal, who hailed his colleague’s dedication to the welfare of working people.

 - Denise L. Nappier, treasurer of Connecticut.
-A video described how, as the first African-American woman elected to serve as a state treasurer in the United States, Nappier oversees $63 billion in state funds, including the $34 billion Connecticut Retirement Plans and Trust Funds.
+Ms. Nappier was unable to attend the ceremony so a video described how, as the first African-American woman elected to serve as a state treasurer in the United States, she oversees $63 billion in state funds, including the $34 billion Connecticut Retirement Plans and Trust Funds.

-Loveall shared a moving video featuring union members and retirees who attended last year’s CORPaTH Summit to thank the alliance for its defense of their pensions.
+Loveall shared a moving video featuring union members and retirees thanking the alliance for its defense of their pensions.
 Several of them returned to the Summit stage to reiterate their appreciation.